A Viable Dark Fluid Model: Case II: is negative

 So that

 In turn, we can write $H(z)$ as

 The luminosity distance $D_L$, Eqs (\ref{dl}), is then calculated using the proper distance which due to (\ref{dp}) will be given by

 Again, the integration of relation (\ref{dpofz}) can not be solved analytically so that we use numerical methods.
-The apparent magnitude of Conley et al. (2011)\cite{con} data set is plotted in Fig.\ref{fig:lmnsty} together with our results.
-Our ${\chi^2}$ minimization fit results in the parameters $s=-2.1$ and $\beta=1.64 \times 10^4$.
-These parameters are due a ${\chi^2}$ value of ${\chi^2}_{red}=1.23$.
+The apparent magnitude of Conley et al. data set, \cite{con}, is plotted in Fig.\ref{fig:lmnsty} together with our results.
+Results from $\Lambda CDM$ model are also shown for comparison.

-A last step for this case now is to test the causality condition using these parameters.
-A plot of causality relation (\ref{cas1}) using our parameters is shown in Fig(\ref{fig:ngtvs}).
-The figure shows that the causality is satisfied for all values of $\rho$, i.e., it is ensured by the model in this case through the universe evolution.